-Forensic will help to ensure the economic security of your company and the protection of your business from fraud, thefts, misuse of official duties, raiding and corruption.
+Forensic will help to ensure the protection of your business from fraud, thefts, misuse of official duties, raiding and corruption.

-We carry out financial investigations to prevent the emergence of any problems for our clients, related to potential infringement on the company’s property or its improper use, as well as to gather evidence in relation to actions that may already have occurred.
+We carry out financial investigations to prevent the emergence of any problems for our clients related to potential infringement on the company’s property or its improper use, as well as gather evidence in relation to the facts that may already have occurred.

-- if the owner of a business or a director is unsure about reliability of his/her suppliers, buyers or partners;
+- the owner of a business or a director is unsure about reliability of their suppliers, buyers or partners;

-- if there are suspicions of fraud on the part of employees related to manipulations of financial statements;
+- there are suspicions of fraud on the part of employees, manipulations of financial statements;

-- if there are suspicions or an established fact of the theft of assets;
+- there are suspicions or an established fact of the theft of assets;

-- if there is a lack of “transparency” in how the company’s employees take decisions;
+- there is a lack of “transparency” in how the company’s employees take decisions;

-- if the internal control regulations are not being followed.
+- the internal control regulations are not followed.

-To reveal potentially suspicious transactions, ICLC experts will carry out:
+To reveal potentially suspicious transactions, ICLC experts carry out:

-- analysis of agreements and the terms of work with suppliers;
+- analysis of agreements and the terms and conditions of work with suppliers;

-- analysis of agreements and the terms of work with buyers;
+- analysis of agreements and the terms and conditions of work with buyers;

-- assessment of the reasonableness of concluded agreements and tenders that have been carried out;
+- assessment of the reasonableness of the concluded agreements and tenders carried out;

-- assessment of the legitimacy of the movement of cash and other assets;
+- assessment of the legitimacy of movement of cash and other assets;

 - financial expert examination of documents;

-- verification of accounting records, as well as of the financial statements with a view to detecting possible fraud or theft;
+- verification of accounting and management accounting records, as well as of the accounting statements with a view to detecting possible fraud or theft;

 - other procedures, depending on the specifics of the company’s activity.